cmu-psych-fms/wildfire/README.md

 I have written a demo python model player in `model_client.py` that provides more information about how one might do this.
-To try it you will need the `socketio` python package and python 3:
+To try it you will need the `python-socketio` python package and python 3:

     $ python3 model_client.py